 9. Totsukawa, Nara

-Totsukawa is Japan’s largest village in terms of area.
-The residents co-exist with nature in this village, of which 96% of the land consists of mountain forests.
-Part of the famous Sacred Sites and Pilgrimage Routes in the Kii Mountain Range, a UNESCO World Heritage Site, runs through here, so it’s definitely worth a visit!
+Totsukawa holds the distinction of being Japan’s largest village in terms of area.
+Here, residents coexist with nature, as 96% of the land is covered in mountain forests.
+Part of the UNESCO World Heritage Site, the Sacred Sites and Pilgrimage Routes in the Kii Mountain Range, passes through Totsukawa, making it a must-visit destination.

 10. Yoshino, Nara